-The Assessing Performance of Quantum Computers (APQC) workshop, held September 25-27, 2019 in Estes Park, Colorado, sought to jumpstart this new field.
-The workshop brought together experts in all these fields, established the state of the art in quantum performance assessment, and guided its growth.
+The first APQC workshop, held September 25-27, 2019 in Estes Park, sought to jumpstart this new field by bringing together experts in all these fields and establishing the state of the art in quantum performance assessment.
+APQC 2023 seeks to bring together the same community — four years and one pandemic later — to discuss and shape the future of quantum computer performance assessment.

 Topics and Technical Scope

-- QCVV techniques for characterizing errors in 1, 2, or more qubits.
+• QCVV techniques for characterizing errors in 1, 2, or more qubits.

-- Use of quantum algorithms or algorithm-like circuits to probe high-level performance.
+• Use of quantum algorithms or algorithm-like circuits to probe high-level performance.

-- Comparing the performance of quantum processors to their classical competition.
+• Comparing the performance of quantum processors to their classical competition.

-- Development and use of well-motivated benchmarking suites.
+• Development and use of well-motivated benchmarking suites.

-- Modeling and understanding obstacles to performance, including
+• Modeling and understanding obstacles to performance, including

-- quantum noise and errors
+• quantum noise and errors

-- limits to programmability
+• limits to programmability

-- latency, unreliability, and other hindrances.
+• latency, unreliability, and other hindrances.

 Registration and Abstract Submission Information